getmeli/meli-docs/docs/get-started/upload-site.md

     ```

 1. Your site is now live at `https://latest.my-site.meli.my-company.com` and `https://my-site.meli.my-company.com`
 1. Point your domain to the site in meli.
 If you are pointing `sub.domain.com` to a meli site, you can add a `CNAME` DNS record to point `sub.domain.com` to `my-site.meli.my-company.com`.
-If you are pointing a primary domain (`domain.com`), you have to create a DNS `A` record ppointing to the **IP** where Meli serves your sites.
+If you are pointing a primary domain (`domain.com`), you have to create a DNS `A` record pointing to the **IP** where Meli serves your sites.

 ## Github Actions